os69/sax/odb/README.md

 ```javascript
 var json = JSON.stringify(db.toJson());
 ```
-Create a new database and fill it with data from JSON
+Create a new database and fill it with data from JSON:
 ```javascript
 db = new odb.DB({
     json: JSON.parse(json)
 });
 ```
 ## Storing Objects with Circular References
 Unlike JSON you can store objects with circular references in the object database.
-The database assigns ids to the objects.
-Internally the object database uses the ids for storing object references.
+The database assigns IDs to the objects.
+Internally the object database uses the IDs for storing object references.

+Example for storing objects with circular references:
 ```javascript
 // create empty database
 var db = new odb.DB();